Ask FundThrough

 Invoice Factoring Rates: How to Find the Best Deal for Your Business

 If you’ve ever shopped for any kind of business funding, one of the first questions you’ll have is about the rates.
-You have to know what you’ll pay to borrow money (or in the case of invoice factoring, having your cash now as opposed to 30 days or more) and evaluate whether you’re getting a fair price and if that price provides enough value.
+You have to know what you’ll pay to borrow money (or in the case of invoice factoring and invoice financing, having your cash now as opposed to 30 days or more) and evaluate whether you’re getting a fair price and if that price provides enough value.
 That’s why we’re diving into everything you need to know about invoice factoring rates in this post.
 You’ll find answers to common questions, enabling you to accurately weigh any offer you get from a factoring company.

 What is a typical factoring rate?

-Average factoring rates vary somewhere between 1 and 6 percent.
 The main factoring fee is called the transaction fee or discount rate.
 This is the amount of money that the factoring company withholds from the invoice total as their payment for advancing cash and waiting to get paid for you.
 However, interest rate isn’t the only information to consider when you’re evaluating offers from factoring companies.

 Factoring Rates 2024

 5. Reputation: The factoring company’s reputation is important since they will be directly interacting with your customers.
 A reliable factoring partner should treat your clients professionally and ensure a smooth process.
 There are several credible sources that can help you make a decision when it comes to finding the right funding partner.
-FundThrough’s strong reputation is evidenced by its partnerships with QuickBooks and Enverus, high customer satisfaction ratings, and recognition as the Best Overall Factoring Company by Forbes Advisor for 2024.

 6. Advance Rates: This is the percentage of your invoice that factoring companies initially advance you; when your customer pays the invoice they then send the remaining balance less fees.
 Advance rates can vary from 80% to 95% of the invoice value, meaning that you’ll wait to get anywhere between 5% to 20% of your funding.
-If you’re trying to improve your cash flow, you’ll need to ensure that you still have enough funds to cover the gap after the advance rate is applied.
-This is why FundThrough offers 100% advance rates, less one flat fee.

 Ready to fund your invoices for the best deal?